junxit/us-congress-bills-114/metadata.md

 - 2015-11-30 — Placed on the Union Calendar, Calendar No. 270.
 - 2015-11-30 — Reported by the Committee on Judiciary.
 H. Rept.
 114-351.
 - 2015-11-30 — Reported by the Committee on Judiciary.
 H. Rept.
 114-351.
+- 2015-12-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.